-- Drink lots of water or other non-alcoholic fluids.
+- Drink lots of water or other non-alcoholic beverages.

-- Increase consumption of low- or non-fat dairy products.
+- Eat more low- or non-fat dairy products.

 - Avoid high-purine foods, including organ meats like kidneys, liver, and sweetbreads; oily fish like sardines, anchovies, and herring; certain vegetables including asparagus and cauliflower; beans; and mushrooms.

-- Limit meat consumption in favor of plant-based proteins like beans and legumes.
+- Limit meat in favor of plant-based proteins like beans and legumes.

-- Consume complex carbohydrates, such as whole-grain breads, fruits, and vegetables, rather than sugary sweets and refined carbohydrates like white bread.
+- Eat complex carbohydrates, such as whole-grain breads, fruits, and vegetables, rather than sugary sweets and refined carbohydrates like white bread.

 There are many classes of drugs used to treat gout.